Thomas Bachelder is taking Gamay to the next level in Canada’s Niagara region

 ‘Burgundians of the north didn’t have enough Pinot so they needed to offer another medium weight, perfumed red, and so many Burgundians now make wine in Beaujolais or bring the grapes back up,’ he says.
 ‘I started to realise that in Niagara I fight to get good stocks of Pinot, and I’m 70% Chardonnay.
 If I just make a foray and get three or four Gamay vineyards, pow!
 So now we are making six Gamays and the whole Bachelder operation is 55% red in Niagara.
 So we’ve righted the ship just by copying what the Burgundians are doing.’

-‘So Bacheldeder is now Pinot Noir, Chardonnay and Gamay, and the only thing he’ll ever add is Aligoté.
-Château des Charmes has some, apparently.’
+So Bacheldeder is now Pinot Noir, Chardonnay and Gamay, and the only thing he’ll ever add is Aligoté.
+Château des Charmes has some, and Marty Werner has planted some for his MW Cellars project, from cuttings taken from Château des Charmes.

-Thomas things Niagara needs to specialize.
+Thomas thinks Niagara needs to specialize.
 ‘We mustn’t be known for 40 different things.
 We are allowed to have other things, but let’s decide on a few things.
 Niagara, as you know, seems to be shaping up to be Riesling, Chardonnay, Gamay Noir, Pinot Noir and Cabernet Franc as the most reliable performers every year.
 They have an ability to display local terroir and they are slightly immune to winter kill in the really hard winters.
 You can grow Gewurztraminer and Sauvignon Blanc here, and you can grow Viognier and Syrah: they make great wines but they are not very winter hardy.’

 ‘Winter hardiness is not whether or not the vines die.
 Lots of times they die back and you can regenerate a trunk, but you lose a couple of years.
 And sometimes it is just that the dormant buds freeze without dying and you get no crop that year.
 That is not very viable.
 This has always been a factor in the last 100 years in Niagara.
 You have to hill up your vines, but you will get dinged twice a decade.
 So you better have the grapes that can withstand the winters.’